RadarML/red-rover/docs/setup.md

 ### System overview

-*Red Rover* is based on the TI AWR1843Boost mmWave radar and the DCA1000EVM capture card.
+*Red Rover* is based on the TI AWR1843Boost mmWave radar ("red board") and the DCA1000EVM capture card ("green board").
 The AWR1843Boost has a LVDS (Low Voltage Differential Signaling) "debug" port which outputs data being sent from the radar back-end to an onboard DSP processor, which can be sent to the capture card; the capture card contains a FPGA, which buffers this data and translates it into ethernet packets.

 The AWR1843Boost device firmware has three code sections: